• Bond yields broadly rose in October, as stronger labour market data led to questions about the path of future Fed rate cuts.

 Outlook

-Fixed income yields remain attractive, in our view.
-Historically, yields at these levels have typically been followed by strong returns over the next six to 12 months.
+We believe yields are attractive.
+Historically, yields at these levels have typically been followed by strong returns over the subsequent six to 12 months.

-5 Source: Vanguard and J.P.
-Morgan.
-Based on the J.P.
-Morgan Emerging Market Bond Index (EMBI) Global Diversified relative to US Treasuries.
-Monthly change in spread is for the period 31 March 2024 to 30 April 2024.
+8 Source: Vanguard and JP Morgan.
+Based on the JP Morgan Emerging Market Bond Index (EMBI) Global Diversified relative to US Treasuries, for the period 31 September 2024 to 31 October 2024.

 Investment risk information